 It was our case.
 90% of the time was used to implement 90% of the main functionalities, while the last mile, which represents 10% of the value aggregated to the App, took another 90% of the stipulated time to be done.

-While we've implemented all core features first on ProRes, on the other Apps we finish a feature (core and final adjustments) before starting another one.
-In this case, we didn't need to switch between required features because they've already had been implemented.
+While we've implemented all core features first on ProRes, on the other Apps, we finish a feature (core and final adjustments) before starting another one.
+So we didn't need to switch between required features because they've already been implemented.

-In these cases, we didn't have to worry about the dependency energy because it didn't exist.
+We didn't have to worry about the energy dependency in these cases because it didn't exist.

-Features 1 and 2 finished.
+Features 1 and 2 are finished.
 Working on feature 3.

 Break the project into small tasks.
-This is the most important action to be made to overcome the last mile problem.
+This is the most important action to overcome the last mile problem.
 Once the tasks are small enough, big dependency energy among features doesn't exist - we don't have to switch between features while implementing one of them.

 Set aggressive deadlines.
 Don't worry about setting aggressive deadlines because you know that the real one is still ahead.
 Even if you know that you won't make the deadline, you'll make better plans and prioritizations because you don't have much time left.

-We and the stakeholders weren't very happy with the ProRes execution.
-However, it was a very insightful experience that teaches us more about the importance of having an efficient development path.
+The stakeholders and we weren't pleased with the ProRes execution.
+However, it was a very insightful experience that taught us more about the importance of having an efficient development path.

-As developers, maybe we'll always want to develop the coolest parts of an application and because of this, the role of a product manager (PM) is very important.
-Also, to manage the development time, it's far-reaching that he/she, together with the whole team and the stakeholders, plans the most effective features' sequence implementation to avoid the dependencies among all software's unfinished parts.
-It's also substantial the PM guarantee that one feature is being implemented at a time.
+As developers, maybe we'll always want to develop the most excellent parts of an application, and because of this, the role of a product manager (PM) is significant.
+Also, to manage the development time, it's far-reaching that they, together with the whole team and the stakeholders, plan the most compelling features' sequence implementation to avoid the dependencies among all software's unfinished parts.
+It's also substantial that the PM guarantees that one feature is being implemented at a time.